Peter-Rambeck/Tournament-1/README.md

 # Tournament
-bordfodboldturnering is an application that manages teams, matches and results in a tablefootball tournament.
+ -  is an application that manages teams, matches and results in a tablefootball tournament.
+It is an example case used for teaching OOP with Java for people who have very little experience with fundamental programmaing.
+ Subjects: instantiation, constructors  (later enum, ArrayList), toString method, foreach, instance method invokation                        getters and setters, datastructure choice, foreach with condition, sorting, Comparator interface compareTo(), Comparable interface compare().

 These are the use cases the application supports:

 USE CASE 1: Register teams that will play the tournament Providing team names and player details, teams are enrolled in the tournament and will be added to the match schedule at a later point.